Key Takeaway

 Can I take a GLP-1 injection orally instead?

 Oral semaglutide (Rybelsus) is available as a daily tablet for type 2 diabetes.
-However, the injectable forms used for weight management (Wegovy, Zepbound, Mounjaro) are not available in oral form.
+But the injectable forms used for weight management (Wegovy, Zepbound, Mounjaro) aren't available in oral form.
 The injectable and oral versions have different dosing schedules and bioavailability profiles.

 What needle gauge is best for GLP-1 injections?